martincampagnoli/socialfeed/README.md

 Enjoy!

-*Tested in Chrome on OSX, for both desktop and mobile (using devTools device mode)
+*Tested in Chrome on OSX, for both desktop and mobile (using devTools device mode).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.